-Sandra Kinney Senior Director sandra.kinney@irp.gatech.edu Tele: 404.385.0946 Jason Wang Data Management Specialist jason.wang@irp.gatech.edu Tele: 404.385.5727
+Jason Wang Interim Senior Director of IRP jason.wang@irp.gatech.edu Tele: 404.385.5727

-I. The last year of Annual Assessment Report for each degree covered in the study: The Office of Academic Effectiveness will compile the most recent annual assessment reports for each degree covered in the self-study to be included as appendices in the selfstudy.
+I. The last year of the Annual Assessment Report for each degree covered in the study:

+The Office of Academic Effectiveness will compile the most recent annual assessment reports for each degree covered in the self-study to be included as appendices in the self-study.